Help us build a bright future for NZ's top young string players and pianists by supporting student scholarships for the Adam Summer School.

-The New Zealand String Quartet was formed in 1987 and has played an integral role in New Zealand music for nearly 30 years.
+The New Zealand String Quartet was formed in 1987 and has played an integral role in New Zealand music for more than 30 years.

 The ensemble has been Quartet-in-Residence at the New Zealand School of Music at Victoria University since 1991 and violinist Helene Pohl and violist Gillian Ansell are co-artistic directors of the biennial Adam Chamber Music Festival in Nelson, regarded as one of the foremost festivals of its kind in the southern hemisphere.